 What do you do when you want something sweet but not too sweet?

 This recipe is a delicious way to incorporate healthy rhubarb into your diet.
 And you really can’t beat that bright pink color!

 The buttery crust and sweet sugar sauce balance the tart rhubarb flavors beautifully.

 This is even more delicious with a scoop of vanilla ice cream and fresh strawberries on the side.

 If you’re all about sugar, spice, and everything nice, this peach crisp totally fits the bill.

-Peaches are overflowing with sweet, juicy flavors, which you’ll enhance with warmth from cinnamon and nutmeg.
+Peache desserts overflow with sweet, juicy flavors.
+And in this case, you’ll enhance it with warmth from cinnamon and nutmeg.

 It’s super fruity and comforting.
 One bite, and this stuff practically melts in your mouth.

 This is ideal for a summer dessert when peaches are at their best.
 That said, you can use canned peaches, too!

 I recommend cooking the crisp for about half the time when using canned fruits.
 Then, broil it for a few minutes to get that signature golden color.